oliversturm/cqrs-event-sourcing/docs/presentation.md

 ## Event Sourcing &mdash; Why?

-* Events describe what the system was asked to do, any technical consequences of an event are not set in stone.
+* Events describe what the system was asked to do, any _technical consequences of an event are not set in stone_.
 Fantastic for long-term maintenance!
-* Clean, extensible and scalable structure, supporting strict separations of concerns.
+* Clean, extensible and scalable structure supports _strict separations of concerns_
 * Event Storming &mdash; very practical planning method

 ---

 ## Event Sourcing &mdash; When?

-* Tempting pattern for many applications, but with structural consequences
+* Tempting pattern for many applications, but with structural consequences (complexity)
-  * In-process?
+* Very "clean complexity"
+* _In real-world well structured service based apps generally a good recommendation_
+* In-process, in full-fat clients?
 Possible...

 ---

 ## Event Sourcing &mdash; How?

-* Any service can receive commands
+* Easy part: _receive commands_
-* Raising domain events across service boundaries requires communication infrastructure
+* Raising domain events across service boundaries requires _communication infrastructure_
-* Persisting events and possibly read models requires a persistence layer
+* Persisting events and possibly read models requires a _persistence layer_
-* Structural maintenance of aggregates and projections is a bit fiddly
+* Structural maintenance of _aggregates and projections_ is a bit fiddly, especially in typed languages
-* Recommended: use libraries existing for all platforms
+* Recommended: _use libraries existing for all platforms_

 ---